hugocornago/nixos/README.md

 #### 6. Choose a host (desktop / laptop)

 Now you will need to choose the host you want.
-It depend on whether you are using a desktop or laptop (or a VM altho it can be really buggy).
+It depend on whether you are using a desktop or laptop (or a VM altho it can be realy buggy).

-#### 7. Choose whether to install aseprite or not

-To reduce installation time, you can choose to skip installing Aseprite.
-The installation process for Aseprite is time-intensive as it requires compiling over 1100 C++ files from source.

-#### 8. Build the system
+#### 7. Build the system

 Lastly, it will build the system, which includes both the flake config and home-manager config.